 FAQs - Plastic Free Lunch Day (PFLD)

-We can’t do a Plastic Free Lunch Day (PFLD) on November 8.
+We can’t do a Plastic Free Lunch Day (PFLD) in April 2024 (date TBD).
 Can we do it on a different day?

 What if we can’t get rid of all the single-use plastics on PFLD?